amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 2. As far as I am aware, this is the only blog that explains the EfficientNet Architecture in detail **along with code implementations**.
 3. This blog post also sets up the base for future blog posts on [Self-training with Noisy Student improves ImageNet classification](https://arxiv.org/abs/1911.04252), [Fixing the train-test resolution discrepancy](https://arxiv.org/abs/1906.06423) and [Fixing the train-test resolution discrepancy: FixEfficientNet](https://arxiv.org/abs/2003.08237).

-As an overview, not only will we look at the [EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks](https://arxiv.org/abs/1905.11946) research paper, but, we will also understand the nuances of **EfficientNet**s by looking at [MnasNet: Platform-Aware Neural Architecture Search for Mobile](https://arxiv.org/abs/1807.11626) research paper.
+As an overview, not only will we look at the [EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks](https://arxiv.org/abs/1905.11946) research paper, but, we will also understand the nuances of the **EfficientNet** Architecture by looking at [MnasNet: Platform-Aware Neural Architecture Search for Mobile](https://arxiv.org/abs/1807.11626) research paper.

-We will understand how the `EfficientNet-B0` architecture was first developed using **Nueral Architecture Search** similar to `MnasNet` approach and then scaled from **EfficientNet B1-B7**.
+We will understand how the `EfficientNet-B0` architecture was first developed using **Nueral Architecture Search** similar to `MnasNet` approach and then scaled using **Compound Scaling** to get **EfficientNet B1-B7**.

-Later, in future blog posts we will use this understanding to look at recent SOTA approaches such as the **Noisy Student**, and **FixEfficientNet** research papers referenced above.

 We also understand from a high level perspective how to implement the **EfficientNet** Architecture by looking [Ross Wightman](https://github.com/rwightman)'s wonderful implementation in [TIMM](https://github.com/rwightman/pytorch-image-models).
 This overview should provide the reader with sufficient code-level understanding to dig through the source code or carry out experiments of his/her own.